Yelp/paasta/docs/source/isolation.rst

 Given that a slave may run multiple tasks, we need to ensure that tasks cannot 'interfere' with one another.
 We do this on a file system level using Docker - without some hard work and security flaws, processes are protected from each other and the host by using kernel namespaces.
-Note that this is a feature provided by Docker - PaaSTA doesn't do anything 'extra' to enable this.
+Note that the use of kernel namespaces is a feature of Docker - PaaSTA doesn't do anything 'extra' to enable this.
 It's also worth noting that there are other 'container' technologies that could provide this - the native Mesos 'containerizer' included.

-However, these tasks are still running and consuming resources on the same host; this section aims to detail how PaaSTA services are protected from so-called 'noisy neighbours' that can starve others from resources.
+However, these tasks are still running and consuming resources on the same host.
+The next section aims to explain how PaaSTA services are protected from so-called 'noisy neighbours' that can starve others from resources.

 CGroups